ktech810/Cloud-DevOps/README.md

 # Cloud-DevOps

-Highlighting my projects in the Cloud and DevOps space
+This repository will highlight some of my projects and experience in the cloud (AWS) and with different DevOps technologies